-- When the motors are disengaged (for push operation whilst freewheeling), the electromagnetic motor brakes are deactivated.
-When the mobility device is parked, the coupling rings for engaging and disengaging the motors must without fail be locked firmly into the "POWER DRIVEN" mode (electromagnetic motor brakes activated). - The motors may only be disengaged by an attendant, not by the user.
+- When the motors are disengaged (for push operation whilst "Free-wheeling" mode), the electromagnetic motor brakes are deactivated.
+When the mobility device is parked, the coupling rings for engaging and disengaging the motors must without fail be locked firmly into the "Power Driven" mode (electromagnetic motor brakes activated). - In "Free-wheeling" mode, always manoeuvre the mobility device over short distances and on flat surface only (negative slope forbidden).